Deadly tornadoes, storms strike US; roof collapse at Amazon

 “There were about 110 people in it at the time that the tornado hit it,” Beshear said.
 “We believe we’ll lose at least dozens of those individuals.
 It’s very hard, really tough, and we’re praying for each and every one of those families.”

-At least 100 emergency vehicles descended upon the Amazon warehouse near Edwardsville, Illinois, about 25 miles (40 kilometers) east of St. Louis, where a wall that was about the length of a football field collapsed, as did the roof above it.

-It wasn’t immediately clear how many people were hurt, but one person was flown by helicopter to a hospital.
+It wasn’t immediately clear whether the damage was caused by straight-line storms or a tornado, but the National Weather Service office near St. Louis reported “radar-confirmed tornadoes” in the Edwardsville area at around the time of the collapse.

-Edwardsville Police Chief Mike Fillback said several people who were in the building were taken by bus to the police station in nearby Pontoon Beach for evaluation.
-By early Saturday, rescue crews were still sorting through the rubble to determine if anyone was trapped inside.
-Fillback said the process would last for several more hours.
+About 30 people who were in the building were taken by bus to the police station in nearby Pontoon Beach for evaluation.

+Early Saturday, rescue crews were still sorting through the rubble.
+Fillback said the process could take several more hours.
 Cranes and backhoes were brought in to help move debris.

-“Please be patient with us.
-Our fire personnel are doing everything they can to reunite everyone with their loved ones,” Fillback said on KMOV-TV.

 The Belleville News-Democrat reported that the Amazon fulfillment center in Edwardsville opened with two warehouses in 2016, with 1.5 million square feet of space.
 The warehouses are used to store items until they are shipped to mail-order customers.